-If I type in ‘dentists,’ I get a bunch of results that are related to the keyword dentist.
-In this case, 49,056 results.
+If I type in ‘dentists,’ I get tens of thousands of results that are related to the keyword dentist.

 For some industries, you can just type in a keyword/job title and a bunch of relevant individuals will appear in the listings.